BrutLogic/Post/README.md

 It works by having a prompt template (in a file), and middlewares to implement any arbitrary behavior.

 The important point is "At implementation time, agents are pretty straightforward to create.
 Just write the code specific to the agent.
-Everything else is handled by the framework"

-Now, the key point is **At use time, agents are functions with a behavior/side effects, taking anything as input and returning whatever**
+Everything else is handled by the framework".
+More importantly: **At use time, agents are functions with a behavior/side effects, taking anything as input and returning whatever**

 That said, would you interact with an AGI using Python ?